BE Informed No. 1.11

 OTA7.
 RACES training drills and tests are not entitled to exclusive use of any

 spectrum.
-The participating stations have to share with our amateur stations the spectrum allocated to our amateur service.
+The participating stations must share with our amateur stations the spectrum allocated to our amateur service.
+Rather

-Rather than load our allocation with government communications, the wiser model to follow is that employed by the Military
+than load our allocation with government communications, the wiser model to follow is that employed by the Military Affiliate

 OTA8.
 All repeater providers